Apelon-VA/va-isaac-docs/README.md

 The G1GC setting enables a newer garbage collector that does a better job at preventing long pauses in the GUI.
 The MetaspaceSize parameter is required to prevent a long pause during the initial usage of the GUI.
 These parameters are automatically set when an end user installs ISAAC, and are included in the command-line launch scripts.
 It is only when running within an IDE environment that you need to manually specify them.

-###REQUIRED hack for having a local copy of isaac-metadata
-Finally, in the project isaac-metadata/isaac-metadata-artifacts - you will need to manually edit the eclipse build path to resolve compiler errors.
-This is because the M2E integration does not know how to execute the code (our custom mojo) which generates the java source files from the metadata source files.

-1. Manually run 'mvn compile' in this project.
-This will create the folder **target/src/generated**
-2. Add the folder isaac-metadata-artifacts/target/src/generated to the source build path in eclipse - and ensure that this folder is also exported to dependent projects.

-If you manually change any of the metadata in isaac-metadata - you will have to manually run **mvn compile** in this project, to produce the updated java source for eclipse to consume.

-##Netbeans Configuration Notes
-To be written by a netbeans user...

 ##Logging Configuration
 The logging system is configured by the file **va-isaac-gui-pa/config/src/main/resources/log4j2.xml**.
 By default, two log files are produced -